2017 Greek-Turkish Young Leaders Symposium on Security

 Thessaloniki, 12-16 December 2017

-The Center for International and European Studies (CIES) is organizing the 3rd Greek-Turkish Young Leaders Symposium (GTYLS) on Security.
-The Greek-Turkish Young Leaders Symposium (GTYLS) on Security will include the participation of 15 Greek and 15 Turkish International Relations specialists (MA students, PhD candidates, young PhD scholars, and professionals), aged 22-35 years old, and Greek and Turkish experts that will act as speakers and trainers on 12-16 December 2017 in Thessaloniki in partnership with the Thessaloniki-based Navarino Network and the support of NATO Public Diplomacy Division and the Friedrich Naumann Stiftung.
+The Center for International and European Studies (CIES) organized the 3rd Greek-Turkish Young Leaders Symposium (GTYLS) on Security.
+The Greek-Turkish Young Leaders Symposium (GTYLS) on Security included the participation of 15 Greek and 15 Turkish International Relations specialists (MA students, PhD candidates, young PhD scholars, and professionals), aged 22-35 years old, and Greek and Turkish experts that acted as speakers and trainers on 12-16 December 2017 in Thessaloniki in partnership with the Thessaloniki-based Navarino Network and the support of NATO Public Diplomacy Division and the Friedrich Naumann Stiftung.

 The GTYLS includes sessions on “The New Security Challenges”, “The Young Leaders Speak”, “NATO’s Current Priorities and Challenges”, “The Future of Greek-Turkish Relations in The NATO Context” and “The Role of the Media”.
-These debates and discussions will be channeled into the “Peer to Peer Workshop” facilitated by an expert trainer where participants will work together to develop collaborative project proposals.
+These debates and discussions channeled into the “Peer to Peer Workshop” facilitated by an expert trainer where participants worked together to develop collaborative project proposals.

 Participants are expected to meet the criteria listed below: